kattavijay/spring-microservices/README.md

 - Mybatis
 - Maven

-It's an version of the code , will keep updating in periodical manner .
+It's an initial version of the code , will keep updating in periodical manner .